RobFairclough/pokedex/readme.md

 ## Installing locally

 To get a copy of the pokedex locally, fork/clone this repo to your local machine, run `npm install` in the project folder to install dependencies and run `npm start` to start a local version of the pokedex on your machine.

+## Dependencies

+This app was built using React 16.8.0, and requires a version of react at or above that, due to the hooks introduced in 16.8 which are used.

+It also makes calls to the pokeapi through the wrapper library provided - Pokédex Promise v2 - requiring version 3.1.1 or above.